Resilient-Labs/node-palindrome-bootcamp2019a-week08/README.md

   </ul>

 Lesson Learned:
-I learned to verify data from my  server side and using a fetch within my script file to access those conditions in the server side.
+I learned to create, verify data from the server side and using a fetch api within my script file to access those conditions from the server side.

    <h3> Installation </h3>
      <ol>
        <li> Clone repo </li>
+       <li> Install node https://nodejs.org/en/ </li>
+       <li> npm install -g nodemon on your terminal or command prompt</li>
        <li> cd into project folder  </li>
        <li> Run nodemon server.js </li>
        <li> Navigate to your browser to 'Localhost:8000' </li>